Dechen London Sakya Buddhist Centre was established by Lama Jampa Thaye in 2006.

 The centre is one of many founded by Lama Jampa Thaye under the authority of Karma Thinley Rinpoche.
 The first Dechen Sakya centre was founded in the UK in 1977 and since then many centres and groups have been established across Europe and the Americas.
 Together the Dechen Sakya centres have hosted numerous visits and teachings from the heads and eminent masters of the Sakya tradition: H.H.
 Sakya Trichen, H.H.
 42nd Sakya Trizin H.E.
 Gyana Vajra Rinpoche, Karma Thinley Rinpoche and Ngor Thartse Khen Rinpoche.

 Dechen is unique.
-Lama Jampa Thaye is authorized to teach both the Sakya and the Karma-Kagyu lineages of Tibetan Buddhism.
+Lama Jampa Thaye is authorised to teach both the Sakya and the Karma-Kagyu lineages of Tibetan Buddhism.
 This follows his own teacher, Karma Thinley Rinpoche, who was recognized as a ‘tulku’ or reincarnate lama of both these traditions.

 The teachings of Sakya and Karma Kagyu are transmitted separately to preserve the blessing and power of their lineages of meditation.
 For this reason Dechen centres and groups belong to either the Sakya or Karma Kagyu tradition and are not mixed together.